gobolinux/Documentation/content/Howtos/GAMPS-Howto.md

     mysql configuration is stored in `/Programs/MySQL/Settings/mysql`, and the config file actually used has to be named `my.cnf`.
 The default config file is `my-small.cnf`.
-If you're happy with this, go to the next step; otherwise choose one of the other config files and overwrite my.cnf with it.
+If you're happy with this, go to the next step; otherwise choose one of the other config files and overwrite `my.cnf` with it.
 -   Now it's time to start the MySQL server.
 Do this by typing

 ```fish
 StartTask MySQL
 ```

-Note: If the server crashes at this moment you might want to check the permissions of /Data/MySQL.
-Owner and group must both be mysql.
+{{% notice note %}} If the server crashes at this moment you might want to check the permissions of `/Data/MySQL`.
+Owner and group must both be `mysql`.
 You can achieve this by typing

-and starting the server again.
+and starting the server again. {{% /notice %}}

--   The next step is to set a password for the mysql root user.
+-   The next step is to set a password for the MySQL root user.
 Type

 ```fish
 mysqladmin -u root password mYNewpAsSw0rD
 ```

--   If you want to start the mysql server automatically at boot time, type
+-   If you want to start the MySQL server automatically at boot time, type

 ```fish
 echo 'Exec "Starting MySQL Database Server..."
 MySQL Start' \ >> /System/Settings/BootScripts/BootUp